jtaylor425/se_project_aroundtheus/README.md

 **Skills & Knowledge Acquired**

-Instead of using a PDF brief of the project, I used a Figma page to gather all the requirements for the completion of this project.
-Additionally, I learned how to adapt the page layout to popular screen sizes by using media queries to rearrange elements at various max screen widths.
-It was important to avoid using absolute dimensions, whenever possible, for blocks/elements and instead using relative dimensions (i.e. max-width 100%, minmax, auto, etc.) so that the page layout would naturally adjust to desktop, tablet, and mobile resolutions without text or images wrapping.
-Another way to prevent text wrapping was using various CSS properties (i.e. text-overflow: ellipsis; white-space: nowrap; overflow: hidden;) to prevent elements from bunching up and wrapping as screen resolutions get smaller.
-Next, I learned how to effectively use display:grid CSS property to better control page layouts for adaptive web design.
-Some of the grid CSS properties include: grid-template-areas, grid-area, grid-teplate-columns/rows, and grid-gap.
-This allowed for better design for both the cards section as well as the profile info block.
-Lastly, I learned how to link third-party fonts to the page in order to have the whole page default to the Inter font at various font weights, styles using the font-face rule.
+- **Project Requirements:** Used a Figma page to gather all project requirements instead of a PDF brief.
+- **Responsive Design:**
+  - Adapted the page layout to popular screen sizes using media queries to rearrange elements at various max screen widths.
+  - Avoided using absolute dimensions for blocks/elements, favoring relative dimensions (e.g., `max-width: 100%`, `minmax`, `auto`) to ensure the page layout naturally adjusts to desktop, tablet, and mobile resolutions without text or images wrapping.
+  - Prevented text wrapping using various CSS properties:
+    - `text-overflow: ellipsis`
+    - `white-space: nowrap`
+    - `overflow: hidden`
+- **Grid Layout:**
+  - Effectively used `display: grid` CSS property to control page layouts for adaptive web design.
+  - Utilized grid properties such as:
+    - `grid-template-areas`
+    - `grid-area`
+    - `grid-template-columns/rows`
+    - `grid-gap`
+  - Applied grid design for both the cards section and the profile info block.
+- **Custom Fonts:** Linked third-party fonts to the page using the `@font-face` rule to default the entire page to the Inter font at various font weights and styles.

 **_Video Overview_**